 “They need to comply with legacy systems the company is using, the service provider must be flexible, a new administrative team may need to be hired and there are governance challenges.”

 Nevertheless, the cost savings, reliability and flexibility payoffs are often worth the extra effort, she noted.
 Once this move was seen as disruptive, but now IT professionals view it as fundamental.

 Applications that use data must also be aware of where it’s located.

 “It’s not just moving a database; it’s also all the applications and reporting.
-You need to [operate in the] public cloud but manage like the environment is on-premises.”
+You need to [operate in the] public cloud but manage like the environment is on-premises.

 “For example, if you’re going to run on AWS you have to become an expert in RDS,” which is the cloud giant’s distributed relational database service, Paap said.